movestore/Simple-Raster-Map/README.md

 ### Artefacts

 ### Settings
-`Choose a raster grid size in Km`: Integer indicating the grid size for rasterizing your data.
+`Choose a raster grid size in Km`: desired resolution (pixel size) of the grid used for rasterizing your data.
 Large values give less but larger grid cells.
+Range 1-300 km.
 Unit: `km`.
 Default: 50.

 `Choose what to rasterize`: `Locations`: the total number of total (across all tracks) that fall within a pixel are counted. `Tracks`: the number of tracks (locations joint by a line) that cross each pixel are counted.
 Default: `Tracks`